Dubai VARA License

 FAQ about the VARA license and regulation

-Firstly, you must define whether your project is subject to licensing under VARA, needs sole approval instead of a license, or is considered an Exempt Entity.
+Firstly, you must define your project’s regulatory category.
+You must determine whether your project is subject to full licensing as a Virtual Asset Service Provider (VASP), requires mandatory registration (such as large proprietary traders or DLT technology providers), or is considered an Exempt Entity (such as government or non-profit entities), which requires a “no-objection confirmation” from VARA.
 To do this properly, contact LegalBison for a profound legal analysis of your project.
 You can find detailed information on the VARA licensing process and requirements on our dedicated page.

 There are three stages of a fee required for licensing under VARA: the license application fee, the license extension fee, and the annual supervision fee (for each regulated activity).